-This is now the second time the NJ cannabis deadline to address the referendum enabling decriminalization cannabis bills S. 21, and A. 2535, has been moved after the Assembly quorum that was rescheduled from February 8th till today.
+This is now the second time the NJ cannabis deadline to address the referendum enabling decriminalization of cannabis bills S. 21 and A. 2535 has been moved after the Assembly quorum that was rescheduled from February 8th till today.
 It was delayed from today to tomorrow initially because of snow.

 Since governing New Jersey in a pandemic and snowstorm apparently is not important, there’s still time for an 11th-hour deal to save legalization with the quorum moved.

 There is hope the clean-up bill can be passed in committee and the legislature.
 That would then give Governor Phil Murphy largely what he wants to sign into law.
 The clean-up bill would primarily address what is to happen to minors caught with cannabis.
 There is currently some agreement around a three-tiered system.

 Senate President Steve Sweeney (D-Gloucester) has begun whipping votes for the bill.
 The clean-up bill started as a conversation on what to do about minors caught with cannabis.
 It has now moved to what needs to be done about police who disproportionately target minorities.
 It seems Governor Phil Murphy is not happy about that.
 However, if the clean-up bill passes otherwise, he is willing to support it.

 “If nobody wants it done, steps could have been taken ten days ago to crush this,” NJ Cannabis Business Association (NJCBA) President Ed DeVeaux said regarding the first move of the second quorum.